CliMA/EnsembleKalmanProcesses.jl/docs/src/learning_rate_scheduler.md

 Optimizing the objective function (continuing ``T \to \infty``):
 - Large fixed step (orange).
 This is very efficient, but can get stuck when drawn too large, (perhaps unintuitive from a gradient-descent perspective).
 It typically also collapses the ensemble.
 On average it gives lower error to the true parameters than DMC.
  - Both EKSStable and DMC with continuation schedulers, perform very similarly.
 Both retain good ensemble spread during convergence, and collapse after finding a local optimum.
 This optimum on average has the best error to the true parameters in this experiment.
 They appear to consistently find the same optimum as ``T\to\infty`` but DMC finds this in fewer iterations.
 - The UKI behavior is largely similar to EKI here, except that ensemble spread is retained in the ``T\to\infty`` limit in all cases, from inflation of the parameter covariance (``\Sigma_\omega``) within our implementation.

-### DMC as a default in future?

-This experiment motivates the possibility of making DMC (with/without) continuation a default timestepper in future releases, for EKI/SEKI/UKI.
-Currently we will retain constant timestepping as default while we investigate further.

-!!! warning "Ensemble Kalman Sampler"
+!!! warn "EnsembleKalmanSampler"
     We observe blow-up in EKS, when not using the `EKSStableScheduler`.